vkhazin/multicloud-courseware/content/iac/lab-terraform.md

 3. After the shell has been loaded
 4. Select `bash` shell
 5. Select `Open editor`icon from the tool bar
-6. Authenticate to az cli: `az login` and follow the instructions
+6. Authenticate to az cli using terminal panel: `az login` and follow the instructions
 7. In the terminal type `az account list` to confirm a proper authentication
 8. Create a new folder `mkdir azure-terraform` to place the files
 9. Select the `refresh` icon in case folder structure does not reflect the new folder/file